 - having a chronic disease

-- not having access to mental health care or treatment for abuse
+- lack of access to mental health or substance abuse treatment

 - following belief systems that accept suicide as a solution to personal problems